12 Short-Lived Celebrity Summer Romances You Totally Forgot About

 Getty Images

-Zac Efron & Michelle Rodriguez—Summer 2014
+Zac Efron and Michelle Rodriguez—Summer 2014

 Rodriguez was one of Efron's first and major relationships since his breakup with Vanessa Hudgens.
-The two started dating on Fourth of July 2014 when they were seen kissing and snuggling on a yacht in Sardinia, Italy.
-Their PDA, which was documented many times on Instagram, continued though the summer with trips to other destinations in Europe.
+The two started dating on July 4, 2014, when they were seen kissing and snuggling on a yacht in Sardinia, Italy.
+Their PDA, which was documented many times on Instagram, continued through the summer with trips to other destinations in Europe.
 Their last vacation was in Ibiza, Spain.
 After that, reports came out that their two-month-long relationship had ended.
 "It was very mutual,” a source told People.

 Photo: